gewarren/docs/docs/framework/windows-workflow-foundation/performance.md

 - ETW tracking events are easily combined with the WCF ETW events or other ETW providers such as a SQL Server or kernel provider.

-- Workflow authors do not need to alter a workflow to work better with a particular tracking implementation, such as the WF3 SQL tracking service’s batch mode.
+- Workflow authors do not need to alter a workflow to work better with a particular tracking implementation, such as the WF3 SQL tracking service's batch mode.

 - An administrator can turn tracking on or off without recycling the host process.

  The performance benefits to ETW tracking come with a drawback.
 ETW events can be lost if the system is under intense resource pressure.
 The processing of events is not meant to block normal program execution and therefore it is not guaranteed that all ETW events will be broadcast to their subscribers.
 This makes ETW tracking great for health monitoring but not suitable for auditing.

  While WF4 does not have a SQL tracking provider, AppFabric does.
-AppFabric’s SQL tracking approach is to subscribe to ETW events with a Windows Service that batches the events and writes them to a SQL table designed for quick inserts.
+AppFabric's SQL tracking approach is to subscribe to ETW events with a Windows Service that batches the events and writes them to a SQL table designed for quick inserts.
 A separate job drains the data from this table and reforms it into reporting tables that can be viewed on the AppFabric dashboard.
 This means that a batch of tracking events is handled independent of the workflow it came from and therefore does not have to wait for a persistence point before being recorded.

  ETW events can be recorded with tools such as logman or xperf.
 The compact ETL file can be viewed with a tool like xperfview or converted to a more readable format, such as XML, with tracerpt.
 In WF3, the only option for getting tracking events without a SQL database is to create a custom tracking service.
 For more information about ETW, see [WCF Services and Event Tracing for Windows](../wcf/samples/wcf-services-and-event-tracing-for-windows.md) and [Event Tracing - Windows applications](/windows/desktop/etw/event-tracing-portal).